laxmi20936/React_Akshay_Saini/README9.txt

 We can use lazy loading when my app grows

-To reduce the bundle size we do code splitting/lazy loading
+To reduce the bundle size we do code splitting/lazy loading.